The Elder Scrolls II: Daggerfall: Community support

 There are also fan-made game engine rewrite projects for Daggerfall, which aim for native compatibility with modern operating systems and hardware, as opposed to being run in DOS, or through DOSBox.
 The XL Engine was one of the first attempts, and started in June 2009 as DaggerXL before being merged in 2011 with another engine rewrite project called DarkXL to become The XL Engine.
 The eventual goal of the project was to create an updated playing environment for Daggerfall, Dark Forces, Outlaws, Blood and other classic games.
 As a result of the merger, a significant amount of the project's development focused on the refactoring of the XL Engine itself.
 Additional goals – for Daggerfall specifically – included the implementation of features that were initially promised for the game, but were not included (or only partially coded in) at the time of its release in 1996.
 By August 2012, DaggerXL supported character creation, the rendering of all provinces and dungeons, user-definable display resolution (including smoothed terrain and Bloom), and basic gameplay.
 In April 2018 the XL Engine's source code was released under MIT license on GitHub.
 On April 23, 2020, the author – luciusDXL – took down the XL Engine website and announced via a post on the project's GitHub that the project was officially dead, and would not resume development in the future, with their involvement ceasing back in 2016.
 They cited "other 'real life' commitments and a lack of time (and sometimes ability) to continue" as the motivating factors.
 They also commented that, in the years since, there had been other projects that had achieved everything they wanted to do with XL Engine, and that people should look to those projects instead.

 Daggerfall Unity is another open-source recreation of Daggerfall.
 Beginning development in August 2014, it is the most mature Daggerfall project released, and uses the Unity game engine to rewrite the game with updated graphics and mechanics, as well as full mod support through Nexus Mods.
-It is in active development as of May 2020, with Alpha 0.10.23 being released on May 8, 2020.
 With the release of the first Alpha in July 2019, it was made available for download on the project's official website.
 Unlike DaggerXL, Daggerfall Unity is playable from start to finish with all the core features of the original Daggerfall.
 Daggerfall Unity was published to GOG.com with a selection of mods pre-installed on June 15, 2022, and on December 31, 2023, the project was officially declared complete.
+It was delisted from GOG in February 2025, although it is still available elsewhere.